hpcflow/matflow/docs/source/user/getting_started/advanced_workflow_concepts.rst

     resources:
     any:
+      scheduler_args:
+        directives:
+          --time: 1:00:00
       num_cores: 10
-      SGE_parallel_env: smp.pe
-      scheduler_args:
-        options:
-          -l: mem512

-Anything specified under `options` is passed directly to the scheduler as a jobscript command (i.e. isn't processed by MatFlow at all).
+Anything specified under `directives` is passed directly to the scheduler as a jobscript command (i.e. isn't processed by MatFlow at all).

 If you have set resource options at the top level (for the whole workflow), but would like to "unset" them for a particular task,